Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 `CHECKOUTPUT` allows an input to introspect the outputs of the transaction.
 This allows it to place restrictions on how the input values are subsequently used.
 This instruction provides functionality similar to the `CHECKOUTPUTVERIFY` instruction proposed by Malte Möser, Ittay Eyal, and Emin Gün Sirer in their [Bitcoin Covenants](http://fc16.ifca.ai/bitcoin/papers/MES16.pdf) paper. `CHECKOUTPUT` also allows implementing arbitrary state-machines within a UTXO model as was proposed by Oleg Andreev in [Pay-to-Contract](https://github.com/oleganza/bitcoin-papers/blob/master/SmartContractsSoftFork.md) paper.

-`MINTIME` and `MAXTIME` allow limitations on when an output can be spent. `AMOUNT`, `ASSET`, `PROGRAM`, `REFDATAHASH`, and `INDEX` allow a control program to introspect the input itself.
+`MINTIME` and `MAXTIME` allow placing limitations on when an output can be spent. `AMOUNT`, `ASSET`, `PROGRAM`, `REFDATAHASH`, and `INDEX` allow a control program to introspect the input itself.

 ## Ivy

-It is easy to write simple programs directly in the bytecode thanks to specialized instructions and simple execution model.
+It is easy to write simple programs directly in bytecode thanks to specialized instructions and the simple execution model.
 However, to design more complex programs that perform transaction introspection and manipulate more data than a few signatures, a higher-level language is needed.

 Chain is developing a high-level programming language, *Ivy*, that compiles to CVM bytecode, to make it easier to write and reason about blockchain programs.
 Ivy is still evolving, and this explanation and tutorial is provided only to help ground the examples used below.
 Some of the compiled bytecode programs are tweaked for clarity or simplicity.

 [sidenote]

-Similarly, most development for the Ethereum VM is done using [Solidity](https://solidity.readthedocs.io/en/develop/), a high-level language that has been compared to JavaScript.
+Most development for the Ethereum VM is done using [Solidity](https://solidity.readthedocs.io/en/develop/), a high-level language that has been compared to JavaScript.
 While Ivy and Solidity have some similarities in syntax, they have very different semantics.
-Solidity can be roughly classified as an object-oriented imperative language, while Ivy fits better into the paradigm of a *declarative language*.
+Solidity can be classified roughly as an object-oriented imperative language, while Ivy fits better into the paradigm of a *declarative language*.
 This reflects the design differences between Ethereum’s and Chain’s transaction models.

 [/sidenote]